Seahawks CB Tariq Woolen embraces ‘mistakes’ made against 49ers

 Safety Jamal Adams attended Saturday’s game and was on the field during pregame warmups and in the locker room after.

 But the hope of everyone with the Seahawks is that the next time Seattle plays a game he’s back in his usual spot at strong safety.
-Adams suffered a knee injury in the second quarter of the first game against Denver and sat out the rest of the season.
+Adams suffered a season-ending knee injury in the second quarter of the opener against Denver.

 In his absence, Neal emerged as the starter and as a player who can be viewed as a key piece of the team going forward.
 Neal can be a restricted free agent and said Sunday of his future only that “we’ll cross that bridge when we get there.”